 - Remove one of the pastry disks from the fridge and gently roll it into a large circle (the circle should be bigger than your baking dish, in my case, I rolled it into about 10'- 11'.
 Carefully transfer the pastry dough into your baking dish, pressing it gently around the edges.
 Trim off any excess pastry dough.

 - Spoon the filling into pie crust (discard the juices).
-Scatter 1 Tbsp cubed butter on top of the filling.
+Scatter 1 tablespoon cubed butter on top of the filling.

 - Remove the second disk of pastry dough from the fridge and roll it out to a large circle, bigger than your baking dish.
 Using a pastry or pizza cutter (or a sharp knife), cut out 10 strips from the pastry dough.